k041k4/falkordb-bulk-loader/README.md

 |  -n   | --no-header              |             If set, the CSV file has no header             |
 |  -t   | --max-token-size INTEGER | Max size of each token in megabytes (default 500, max 512) |

-The bulk updater allows a CSV file to be read in batches and committed to RedisGraph according to the provided query.
+The bulk updater allows a CSV file to be read in batches and committed to falkordb according to the provided query.

 For example, given the CSV files described in [Input Schema CSV examples](#input-schema-csv-examples), the bulk loader could create the same nodes and relationships with the commands:
 ```
-redisgraph-bulk-update SocialGraph --csv User.csv --query "MERGE (:User {id: row[0], name: row[1], rank: row[2]})"
+falkordb-bulk-update SocialGraph --csv User.csv --query "MERGE (:User {id: row[0], name: row[1], rank: row[2]})"
-redisgraph-bulk-update SocialGraph --csv FOLLOWS.csv --query "MATCH (start {id: row[0]}), (end {id: row[1]}) MERGE (start)-[f:FOLLOWS]->(end) SET f.reaction_count = row[2]"
+falkordb-bulk-update SocialGraph --csv FOLLOWS.csv --query "MATCH (start {id: row[0]}), (end {id: row[1]}) MERGE (start)-[f:FOLLOWS]->(end) SET f.reaction_count = row[2]"
 ```

-When using the bulk updater, it is essential to sanitize CSV inputs beforehand, as RedisGraph *will* commit changes to the graph incrementally.
+When using the bulk updater, it is essential to sanitize CSV inputs beforehand, as falkordb *will* commit changes to the graph incrementally.
 As such, malformed inputs may leave the graph in a partially-updated state.